 Korsak appeared and she noticed immediately the intensity with which he was barking orders.
-He arrived to the desk and spoke to Dr.Crowley with the first words out of his mouth being ”Lock down,” before he even said hello.
+He arrived at the desk and spoke to Dr.Crowley with the first words out of his mouth bellowing ”Lockdown,” before he even said hello.

 A moment later, Frankie realized the crude verbiage he had used in front of Maura and regretted it.
 Technically, he didn’t even know what had happened, but was called to the scene as part of the aftershock to the clusterfuck and clean up crew.

 ”Frankie, I want sharp eyes on the scene, well, since you know, everything that went down.
 No mistakes.
 If there is a loose hair off someone’s head, I want it bagged.
 Every wad of gum and cigar butt.”

 Dr. Crowley had no idea that a BPD meltdown was brewing in his emergency room and the only reason it had not erupted was the absence of Angela Rizzoli.
 Maura knew she was not there yet, because there had not been siren-like sounds of wailing Italian profanity as she inventoried the corridor for Jane, Frankie, Korsak, Maura and her new beau, their police captain.

 Angela Rizzoli was a force of nature and as fierce in her mothering as her children were with their police work.

 Maura’s politeness evaporated and her light-headedness forced her to touch Korsak’s forearm.
 He knew she was terrified, pale, and about to go down.
 Other than that, he didn’t know how she got here so quickly, or what she even knew.